levlaz/100-days-of-code/r1-log.md

 ### R1D4 5/8/2020
 I looked at the tribute page from yesterday on my phone and realized that it wasn't fully responsive on a mobile device.
 I think I am still a bit confused on how media queries and flexbox are supposed to work together.
 I got a slightly more polished version published today, but still not comfortable with this for now.
 I think the main issue is that I am trying to be fancy with my two columns.

+### R1D5 5/9/2020
+I spent the day working on the form project from freeCodeCamp.
+There are so many [HTML form input types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) that I didn't know about.
+I got stuck trying to add a validation message without Javascript.
+I'll revisit this in the future.